maddixgod/_m_ergula/README.md

 Email: maddiburh@gmail.com

 💭 A Bit About Me
 I'm switching careers into tech and absolutely loving the journey!
-When I'm not coding, I enjoy hiking and photography.